jimblandy/fxsnapshot/README.md

 ## fxsnapshot: query Firefox heap snapshots

+**NOTE** This is still very much a sketch, barely tested, unrevised, and so on.

 This program can query Firefox devtools heap snapshots, search for nodes, find paths between nodes, and so on.